Family Corner

 Children under age five who are enrolled in child care and pre-kindergarten (pre-K) must receive vaccinations for:

-• Hib (Haemophilus influenza type b),
+• Hib (Haemophilus influenza type b)

-• PCV (pneumococcal conjugate), and
+• PCV (pneumococcal conjugate)

-• Influenza (flu).
+• Influenza (flu)

 • Children must receive the flu vaccine by December 31, 2019.
 It is best to vaccinate your child as soon as the vaccine becomes available.
 It becomes available in early fall.